mebeauchamp/permalgorithm.realdat/README.md

 Documentation for the function 'permalgorithm.realDat', including examples of its use.

 #### `data.RData`
-File including the two datasets used in the examples presented in `Documentation.R`.
+File including the dataset used in the examples presented in `Documentation.R`.